Meditation 101. Meditation and ‘morning practice’ basics, for the unconvinced.

 Let me first start by breaking down what I’m now calling meditation, I have divided the practice itself into two parts:

-1. Relaxing enough to quieten, and evoke a state of listening
+1. Relaxing and emptying enough to quieten, and evoke a state of listening

 2. The enquiry.